koebi/Spacegoo/README.md

 Spacegoo
 ========

-ontains Spacegoo-Bot and other Spacegoo-related stuff
+contains Spacegoo-Bot and other Spacegoo-related stuff